Stratification for Nonlinear Semidefinite Programming: The inertia stratification of

-As noted above, Proposition~\ref{prop:open-W-SRCQ} establishes a certain openness property of the W-SRCQ.
-The next result reveals a complementary closedness property of the W-SRCQ with respect to the index stratification.
-Roughly speaking, the validity of the W-SRCQ on a neighborhood within a stratum can be extended to certain parts of its closure, provided that the positive inertia index is preserved.
+Complementing the openness property in Proposition~\ref{prop:open-W-SRCQ}, the next result establishes a stratified closedness property for the W-SRCQ.
+Specifically, the validity of the W-SRCQ within a local neighborhood of a stratum extends to the boundary along directions that preserve the positive inertia index.

-\begin{proposition} Let $\mU$ be an open set in $\mathbb{X} \times \mathbb{Y}$ and let $\tMcal_{p,q}$ be a stratum of $\mathbb{S}^n$.
+\begin{proposition} Let $\mU$ be an open set in $\mathbb{X} \times \Sbb^n$ and let $\tMcal_{p,q}$ be a stratum of $\mathbb{S}^n$.
 If the W-SRCQ holds at every $z \in \mU \cap \tMcal_{p,q}$ for some $p, q$, then the W-SRCQ holds at every $z \in \mU \cap \tMcal_{p,q'}$ for all $q'$ such that $0 \le q' \le q$. \end{proposition}